Windows Measured Boot – How it helps to secure Windows OS Platform

 I have this explained in detail herein in another blog post.

-Thus even if malware manages to evade the ELAM and Kernel Mode Code Signing check and gets executed during the system boot, with Measured Boot, it will still have its trace captured.
+Thus, even if malware manages to evade the ELAM and Kernel Mode Code Signing check and gets executed during system boot, its trace will still be captured with Measured Boot.

-This is Windows Measured Bootin itself, it does nothing but record the hash of each component to the device TPM that gets executed as the system boots.
+This is Windows Measured Boot.
+It does nothing but record the hash of each component to the device TPM that gets executed as the system boots.
 This measurement can later be retrieved for reporting to AM service for remediation or attestation purposes for compliance.

 Conclusion

-Secure Boot, Trusted Boot, and Measured Boot can vouch for a reliable OS platform suitable for modern enterprise scenarios when clubbed together.
+When combined, Secure, Trusted, and Measured Boot can vouch for a reliable OS platform suitable for modern enterprise scenarios.

 This is where Bitlocker Drive Encryption steps in.
 Windows Measured Boot helps seal the Bitlocker key to TPM using the boot measurements.
-If the boot parameters get changed, it will be a different measurement.
+If the boot parameters change, the measurement will be different.

 TPM only unseals a key if the measurements match the measurement values with which the key was sealed.
-This ensures that even if the system is compromised physically, the malicious user wowon’te able to easily access the data residing in the storage drive.
+This ensures that even if the system is compromised physically, the malicious user won’t be able to access the data residing in the storage drive quickly.

 This was all for today.
 Thanks for reading